bnoguchi/hooks-js/README.md

 One might have an urge to hard code this all into `save`, but that turns out to couple all these pieces of functionality (validation, save, and job creation) more tightly than is necessary.
-For example, what if someone does not want to do background job creation after the logical save.
+For example, what if someone does not want to do background job creation after the logical save?

 It is nicer to tack on functionality using what we call `pre` and `post` hooks.
 These are functions that you define and that you direct to execute before or after particular